Best Water Flosser – What Is Water Flossing Waterpik vs. Flossing

 - Rinse the water reservoir thoroughly with warm water to remove any debris or buildup.

-- Fill the water reservoir with a mixture of equal parts water and white vinegar.
+- Fill the water reservoir with a mixture of equal parts water and white vinegar or use soapy water.

 - Reattach the water reservoir to the Waterpik unit and run the device for several minutes to flush out the vinegar solution.